| Size matters on a bicycle. Although you can probably ride almost any size

 ground and the marker, and call that dimension X. Look for a frame size determined

-That’s the size you should look at first, but don’t take it as gospel.
+in the following table, depending on the method of frame size designation: That’s the size you should look at first, but don’t take it as gospel.
 Once

 you’re in the bike shop and have checked out some frames in the appropriate